 The notation used in this chapter is mostly consistent with that of basic probability theory (Jazwinski, 1970).
-The sets used in the various modeling frameworks are as-
+The sets used in the various modeling frameworks are assumed to be representable as countable unions of singleton elements, unless otherwise

-$^1\mathrm{Or}\ centralized$ multiagent decision-making processes, in which agents can communicate perfectly.
+1Or centralized multiagent decision-making processes, in which agents can communicate perfectly.